AdobeDocs/commerce-admin.en/help/stores-purchase/orders-storefront.md

 ![Cancel link on the My Order page](./assets/account-dashboard-cancel.png){width="700" zoomable="yes"}

-To perform the cancel:
+To perform the cancel, the customer:

-1. The customer clicks **[!UICONTROL Cancel Order]**
+1. Clicks **[!UICONTROL Cancel Order]**

-1. Provide a cancellation reason
+1. Provides a cancellation reason

    ![Cancel order reasons](./assets/cancel-order-reasons.png){width="700" zoomable="yes"}

-These cancellation reasons can be customised in the admin store configuration.
-Check [_Allow Cancel_](cancel-allow.md) to have more details.
+   You can customize the cancellation reasons on the [_Allow Cancel_](cancel-allow.md) page.

 1. Clicks **[!UICONTROL Confirm]**

    ![Cancel on the My Order page](./assets/cancel-order.png){width="700" zoomable="yes"}

    After the cancellation, the orders that were in _[!UICONTROL Pending]_ status, change to _[!UICONTROL Canceled]_ status, the orders that were in _[!UICONTROL Processing]_ status, change to _[!UICONTROL Closed]_ status and a refund will be processed.

    When the cancellation is finished, an email is sent to the customer.

    ![Cancel order email](./assets/cancel-order-email.png){width="700" zoomable="yes"}

    The cancellation information is added to the customer's order history.
 It appears inside the notes of the order and in the comments history tab.

    ![Cancel order notes](./assets/cancel-order-notes.png){width="700" zoomable="yes"}

    ![Cancel comments history](./assets/cancel-order-comments.png){width="700" zoomable="yes"}

    If for some reason the order changed to a status that cannot be canceled and the customer did not refresh the page, the link to cancel the order still appears.
 However, when they try to cancel, an error message displays.

    ![Cancel order error message](./assets/cancel-order-error-message.png){width="700" zoomable="yes"}

    After refreshing the page, you can see the order was already complete, which is why the cancellation did not work.

    ![Cancel order after refresh](./assets/cancel-order-after-refresh.png){width="700" zoomable="yes"}